Help our permaculture farm with garden, eco-building, animals and community activities in Brakel, Belgium

 Unterkunft

 We have reconstructed a former barn.
-There's a spacey kitchen with a rocket stove, where life mostly goes on.
+There's a spacey kitchen with a rocket stove, where most of the life goes on.
 If the 'polyvalent room' is not used for activities, it's available for volunteers.
 In summer, it's a cool, shady place that we also use for drying herbs.

 The accommodation is simple.
 Take into account that this kind of life takes a bit more time than in a house in the city.
 Compost toilets need to be emptied and sawdust supplies need to be filled.
 It takes more time to light a wood stove than it takes to turn on the gas.
 Vegetables need to be harvested and cleaned before you can start preparing dinner.
 Laundry needs to be hung, water kettles and hot water bottles need to be filled (winter) or hot water needs to be hauled in from the solar boiler in the next building, etc.